Lillinator/discourse-topic-list-author-posters/README.md

 ## Notes

-- Does not work with the Topic Excerpts theme component (or other topic preview components).
 - Inserts the author's avatar and changes the posters column where expected in profile page tabs.
 - Mobile behavior is the same as default in topic footer lists (suggested/related topics) and in profile and inbox tab pages.
 - Not really compatible with horizon theme.